Assam floods: How an embankment in Lakhimpur failed, leaving villages devastated and people dead

 Lakhimpur’s story is not unique – embankments have been breached in many other places.
 In Morigaon district, damage to an embankment resulted in the inundating of over a dozen villages.
 It is a story that repeats every monsoon.
 People living close to the Brahmaputra and its many tributaries anticipate the floods, and prepare themselves too.
 They stock up on food, move livestock to safer ground.
 Yet, the floods leave a leave a trail of devastation almost every year inevitably.
 Often, the damage is exacerbated by embankments that breach only too easily.
 The death toll this year has already reached 65, and more than 500,000 people have been affected so far.

 The worst is probably over for the year for Lakhimpur’s people.
-But as Keramat Ali of Bogoleeejan said: “It’ll come again.
+But as Keramat Ali of Bogoleeejan said: “It will come again.
 Will the embankment be complete by then?”

+This is the first in a two-part series on the floods in Assam.
+Read the second part on the Ranganadi dam here.